GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The next best thing to having good ideas is recognizing good ideas from your users.
+There is no programming language, no matter how structured, that will prevent programmers from making bad programs.

-~ Eric S. Raymond
+~ Lawrence Flon
 <pre>

 </pre>